Take the quiz to find the Sony headphones you should buy

 Some of the Sony headphones range have detachable cables where the supplied cables can be changed for a high end model the “High Performance Balanced Audio Cable”.
 They optimise the sound by eliminating the interference that cheaper cables suffer from.
 Sony’s cable partner are Kimber Kable.
 Being able to upgrade your headphones without having to totally replace them is a great option if you don’t want to splash out all in one go.

 As well as upgrading the cable, you can also get an amplifier.
 Usually associated with speaker setups, and often rather bulky, Sony have slimed them down to a portable size.
 This is useful because with powerful headphones, you are unlikely to get the full power driven in to them from a portable device like a smartphone.
 An amplifier will boost the capabilities of you high end headphones on the go.

 Quite a few of the in-ear Sony headphones are specifically designed for sport.
 The earphones have been designed so that they stay fixed in your ears.
 As well as this the are often splash proof, making them useable while sweating, and allows you to pour water over your head on a hot day.
 Extra bass models are also available to give you a solid beat while running.

-We have picked out 6 but there are 34 others models, each with there own benefits in the quiz database.
+We have picked out 6 key features, but there are 30+ Sony headphones in the quiz, each with there own benefits.
 With this variety of choice comes confusion, and we are here to help.
 Take the Sony headphones quiz to find out which is best for you.